'The Autobiography Of Gucci Mane': A Story Of Rap And Rebirth

 "You know, he had all kinds of games and scams, like three card molly, shaking the pea, pigeon drop," Gucci Mane tells NPR's Ailsa Chang.
 "All of these are little scams that he learned — tricks of the trade that he learned in the streets."

-And Mane learned them, too.
+And Gucci learned them, too.
 Through much of his climb to the top, he employed these skills while dealing drugs, partially to finance his musical career.
 He rapped about these exploits in his music, and slowly became known as the rapper who keeps it real.

 Now, he has released a book, which he started writing while in a maximum-security prison for a firearms possession charge between 2014 and 2016.
 That time period also marked a turning point, when he made a promise to himself that he would change his life; in his words, to "start doing better."